RedMesh/RedMesh/README.md

 - 👀 I’m interested in Managment Information Systems
 - 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on Accounting, Project Managment, CRM, and POS Systems
-- 📫 How to reach me on twitter at bukh_sal & instagram at bukh.sal
+- 📫 You can reach me on twitter at bukh_sal & instagram at bukh.sal

 <!---
 bukh-sal/bukh-sal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.